Dealing With Coworkers Who Complain About Everything

 DoNotPay’s new Anonymous HR Complaints product lets you file a complaint without revealing your identity.
 All you have to do is:

-- Enter the employer’s name and the HR department’s mailing address.
+- Enter the employer's name.

 - Explain the issues you are having and what action needs to be taken.